Business continuity for critical times

 Disaster recovery (DR) focuses on the IT or technology systems supporting critical business functions.
 DC Plans (DCP) involves a set of policies and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 These plans include but are not limited to the recovery of relevant IT infrastructure, computer systems, network and communication elements, critical applications, human resources, physical assets, logistics, depended vendors, and cloud sourced critical system components.

-Over the years, ODS has deployed multi-site disaster recovery strategies to cater for losing a single Data Centre; a single or multiple applications; loss of access to critical applications for a long period of time and failing over to an externally hosted Environment (Polaris) for Disruption Management.
+Over the years, Digital Solutions has deployed multi-site disaster recovery strategies to cater for losing a single Data Centre; a single or multiple applications; loss of access to critical applications for a long period of time and failing over to an externally hosted Environment (Polaris) for Disruption Management.
 Besides staff familiarisation and awareness building, these recovery strategies has assisted in developing and maturing critical system data replication to a secondary Data Centre and improving and testing critical system Disaster Recovery plans regularly.

 This external environment will provide authentication services to:

-- Access to Learning@Griffith (Blackboard)
+- access to Learning@Griffith (Blackboard)

-- Access to staff and student email (Gmail and Google drives)
+- access to staff and student email (Gmail and Google drives)

-- Access to the Service Desk tool
+- access to the Service Desk tool

-- Single Sign On services that facilitate access to cloud hosted systems.
+- Single Sign On services that facilitate access to cloud hosted systems

-ODS’s CMT (listed below) has conducted multiple workshops emulating major crisis scenarios and responded and managed the situation by invoking the CMP.
+DS’s CMT (listed below) has conducted multiple workshops emulating major crisis scenarios and responded and managed the situation by invoking the CMP.

 View the list of the roles and responsibilities of CMT members and they can be contacted to report any crisis at any time.

-ODS CMT will operate in conjunction with the University CMT and escalate relevant issues to the University CMT/Emergency Management Team to seek directions and provide situational reports (Sitreps).
+DS's CMT will operate in conjunction with the University CMT and escalate relevant issues to the University CMT/Emergency Management Team to seek directions and provide situational reports (Sitreps).

 - Crisis management trigger (what, when)